bioteam/sphinx-documentation-demo/docs/guides/reference_glossary.rst

        See this `cheat sheet <https://github.com/ralsina/rst-cheatsheet/blob/master/rst-cheatsheet.rst>`_ for the common markup used in rST files.

     Root Index
-        The root index is the top-level index rooted in the :code:`docs/` folder located in your project.
+        The root index is the top-level :term:`Index` rooted in the :code:`docs/` folder located in your project.
         This index contains a :term:`toctree` that specifies the tabs in the top navigation bar.

     Role